Tales of the Ravenous Reader

 “Reading is everything.
 Reading makes me feel like I've accomplished something, learned something, become a better person.
 Reading makes me smarter.
 Reading gives me something to talk about later on.
 Reading is the unbelievably healthy way my attention deficit disorder medicates itself.
 Reading is escape, and the opposite of escape; it's a way to make contact with reality after a day of making things up, and it's a way of making contact with someone else's imagination after a day that's all too real.
 Reading is grist.
 Reading is bliss.”

-I have compiled all the SF, bay area YA events in this section.
+I have compiled all the SF, bay area YA and NA events in this section.
 If you know of any events that I have failed to post, please let me know.
 Also, please keep in mind that some events may change and it is best to verify all events prior to attendance.